rust-lang/rfcs/text/0000-crate-quarantine.md

 1. A new field will be added to the response called `quarantined`.
 2. A human readable warning will be added to the `warnings` field within the response.

 When a crate version is quarantined, a support ticket will also be opened within the crates.io help desk, thereby notifying the crates.io team of the newly quarantined version.
+If additional crates are quarantined for that user or regex, a comment will be added to that ticket, if it is still open.
+(This prevents the help desk being spammed.)

 ### API